 Oklahoma State University faculty interests include: health and illness, environmental inequality, occupations and organizations, crime and punishment, race/class/gender relations, and stratification.

-Faculty: Dr. Jonathan Coley, Dr. Jean Van Delinder, Dr. Duane Gill, Dr. Michael Long, Dr. Tamara Mix, Dr. Andrew Fullerton, Dr. Chad Malone, Dr. Heather McLaughlin, Dr. Rachel Schmitz, Dr. Kelley Sittner,
+Faculty: Dr. Jonathan Coley, Dr. Jean Van Delinder, Dr. Jared Fitzgerald, Dr. Michael Long, Dr. Tamara Mix, Dr. Andrew Fullerton, Dr. Chad Malone, Dr. Heather McLaughlin, Dr. Rachel Schmitz, Dr. Kelley Sittner,

 Social Inequality Coursework

 A list of graduate seminars offered within the social inequality speciality is provided below.
 In addition, our M.S. and Ph.D. students have opportunities to teach and work as teaching assistants in many undergraduate courses focused on this broad and encompassing area.

 - SOC 5323: Seminar on Collective Behavior & Social Movements

 - SOC 5493: Seminar in Environmental Justice